RSAHETIYA/Interactive-Devices-Final-Project/README.md

 4. Archive of all code, design patterns, etc. used in the final design.
 (As with labs, the standard should be that the documentation would allow you to recreate your project if you woke up with amnesia.)

+All code can be found in the Github files listed at the top of this repository.
+PianoTutor is the code that makes the pianos make sounrs.
+Tramsmitter and Receiver is the code that allows the pianos to talk to one another so they can control each others LEDs remotely.

 5. Video of someone using your project

   We have had many people test our product, and should have filmed more of them!
 We did capture two encounters however.

-  Here is a test with one user where you unfortunately can not see my fingers leading him from the LEDs on his piano.
-The left wall of the student piano is being blocking the right LEDs and his body is blocking my hand while I play.
-However you can still see an interaction here:
+Below is a test with one user where the video unfortunately starts after I tought our user the C Blues scale using the LEDs and him not looking at my fingers.
+While this part of the interaction was not captured, the second half of our interaction was captured where we are still both interacting with each piano and I am showing him more functionality of how the piano can arpeggiate notes in a fun way.

 https://user-images.githubusercontent.com/112603386/207703890-32ca8f64-c52b-4e9d-b117-49368c32c527.mov

-Here is another user test where the user was filming with unfortunately a very low quality camera.
+Here is another user test where the user was unfortunately filming with a very low quality camera.
 However the interaction can still be seen: